sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/29932/contributing/how-to-contribute.md

 ## Clone the project

 In order to contribute to the development of the site, you must create a **fork** of the project and edit it.
-Once you make your edit, you can open a  and send your edits to us.
+Once you make your edit, you can open a **pull request** and send your edits to us.
 Let's see how to do this:

 1. On GitHub, open the [**repository page of the site**](https://github.com/sapienzastudentsnetwork/sapienzastudentsnetwork.github.io) and create a fork via the button on the top right.
 You can call it however you want, it won't impact the original repo;
 2. Once your fork finished being created, you have to **clone it locally**.
 Before actually cloning it, you must copy the address of the repository: on the page of the fork that you just created, click on the green "**<i class="fa-solid fa-code" style="color: #63E6BE;"></i> Code**" button that you can find on the top of the page, and copy the `https` URL that should end in `.git` from the newly opened pop-up;